neoighodaro/tic-tac-toe/README.md

 # Sample Tic-tac-toe

-This is a sample tic-tac-toe
+This is a sample tic-tac-toe application

 ## Built using
 * [Lumen](https://lumen.laravel.com/) - PHP micro-framework